Library

 These are the axes that actually differ between tools in this category — worth checking for any of them, not just Agentlas.

-Runtime portability
+Runtime truth

 Alternatives, by what they optimize for